casparwb/Syzygy.jl/docs/src/getting_started.md

 res = simulate(binary, t_sim=1u"yr") # simulate for 1 year
 ```

-Finally, you can postprocess the result to make it easier for further analysis by calling [`to_solution](@ref).
+Finally, you can postprocess the result to make it easier for further analysis by calling [`to_solution`](@ref).
 This allows you to access the positions and velocities of each body using the fields `r` and `v`, in addition to other structural arguments.

 ```julia
 sol = to_solution(res)